josephernest/vversioning/README.md

 ## How to use it for multiple-file projects? (aka "just archive your code in a ZIP" method)

-For projects containing multiple files, just continue to use `==CHANGELOG==` blocks in your code.
+For projects containing multiple files, just continue to use `==CHANGELOG==` blocks in your code comments.
 Then ZIP the whole folder every time you decide it's a new version.
-For example see `test2/` of the current repo.
+For example see `test2/` of the current repo:

 ![](https://i.imgur.com/03pFG3C.png)